Home About us Support Partners SIGN UP NOW

 Subscription Identifiers

 When subscribing, the client might specify a subscription identifier.
-When you successfully create or edit a subscription, the broker will generate and store the mapping relationship between this subscription and the subscription identifier.
+When you successfully create or edit a subscription, the MQTT Server will generate and store the mapping relationship between this subscription and the subscription identifier.
 Allows a numeric subscription identifier to be given on a SUBSCRIBE and returned when the message is delivered.
 This enables the Client to determine which subscription or subscriptions were responsible for the delivery of the message.

 Subscription Options